 22. Taking on a Side Hustle

-If you have the time and energy, earning extra money on nights and weekends might be an option.
-For instance, you could start a dropshipping business, freelancing, or doing affiliate marketing.
+If you have the time and energy, earning extra money on nights and weekends with a side hustle might be an option.
+For instance, you could start a dropshipping business, take up freelancing, or do affiliate marketing.

 23. Signing Up for a Travel Rewards Credit Card